simon-frankau/big-classic-mac/README.md

     time the computer was shut down.
 The Memory Manager sets up a large, unsegmented application heap, which is divided into partitions as applications start up.

+## Notes for ROM-hacking

+ * 0x0fXXXX addresses probed for debug stuff will clash with a high ROM.

 ## References